nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 ## Purpose ##

-The purpose of this section is to provide a summarised view of the pertinent clinical information regarding a patient within a single screen.
+The purpose of this section is to provide a summarised view of the pertinent clinical information regarding a patient within a page.
 This allows a clinician to efficiently peruse key information from the patient’s clinical record and supports clinical decision making.

 ## Sections and subsections ##